 RAPID RELIEF: EMERGENCY GRANTS

-CERF+’s Emergency Grants are designed to provide immediate help to eligible professional artists working in craft disciplines (such as woodworkers, fiber artists, metalsmiths, glass artists, potters, and furniture makers) after career-threatening emergencies.
+CERF+’s Emergency Grants are designed to provide immediate help to eligible artists working in craft disciplines (such as woodworkers, fiber artists, metalsmiths, glass artists, potters, and furniture makers) after serious emergencies.

 - The maximum potential Emergency Grant is $6,000.

-- The maximum potential Emerging Professional Artist Emergency Grant is $3,500.
-CERF+ loans and other CERF+ grants are not available to those qualifying for this grant program.
+Available to emerging artists working in craft disciplines.
+CERF+ loans are not available to those qualifying for this grant program.

 Note: If you receive a grant, you are required to report the funds as income when filing your IRS tax form.